Gregory of Durrës: Later life and death

 According to Dhimitër Shuteriqi, around 1748 he became Archbishop of the Archbishopric of Durrës for the first time.
-At least in 1761 this position was held by a different orthodox leader.
-Only afer the abolition of the Ohrid Patriarchate in 1768, Gregory was reappointed by the Ecumenical Patriarchate of Constantinople as Metropolitan of Durrës.
+At least in 1761 this position was held by a different Orthodox leader.
+Only after the abolition of the Ohrid Patriarchate in 1768, Gregory was reappointed by the Ecumenical Patriarchate of Constantinople as Metropolitan of Durrës.
 Later in life, Gregory donated books to the local library, which was most probably destroyed in 1769 when Voskopoja was sacked.

-His last signature was 1772 as Metropolitan of Durrës, most probably in Shen Gjon Vladimir, Shijon in Elbasan.
+His last signature was 1772 as Metropolitan of Durrës, most probably in Saint Gjon Vladimir, Shijon in Elbasan.
 This is the year when he is considered to have died.

 Two Gregories hypothesis

-In 1932 Bulgarian historian Ivan Snegarov was one of the first to propose the idea of two different Gregories living and working in Moscopole at the same time from 1731 to 1744.
-According to him, one of them known as Gregory the Printer was responsible for printing while the other know as Gregory from Moscopole was a corrector and writer.
+In 1932 the Bulgarian historian Ivan Snegarov was one of the first to propose the idea of two different Gregories living and working in Moscopole at the same time from 1731 to 1744.
+According to him, one of them known as Gregory the Printer was responsible for printing while the other known as Gregory from Moscopole was a corrector and writer.
 This idea was perpetuated further by the Albanian scholar Dhimitër Shuteriqi, who continued the idea throughout his work.
 His most important article on the topic was written in 1987 where a full biography of Gregory is attempted.
-More recently, Canadian born Albanologist Robert Elsie, following mostly on Shuteriqis footsteps also considered that Gregory of Durrës, and Gregory the Printer were two different people.
-The missunderstanding seems to have emerged from Moscopolean books themselves, where Gregory is signed by different names.
-According to Maximilian Peyfuss, in his books Gregory is signed in no less that seven forms: Gregory the Printer; Gregory of Moscopole; Gregory Konstantinis; Gregory Konstantinidis; Gregory the Printer of Moscopole; Gregoρy Ieromonachos; and, Gregory Ierodaskalos.
-Coming from such a rich variety of signatures, Gregory "takes so many different names, that certain diferences between them should not shed doubt on his identity."
+More recently, the Canadian-born Albanologist Robert Elsie, following mostly on Shuteriqi's footsteps, also considered that Gregory of Durrës, and Gregory the Printer were two different people.
+The misunderstanding seems to have emerged from Moscopolean books themselves, where Gregory is signed by different names.
+According to Maximilian Peyfuss, in his books Gregory is signed in no less than seven forms: Gregory the Printer; Gregory of Moscopole; Gregory Konstantinis; Gregory Konstantinidis; Gregory the Printer of Moscopole; Gregoy Ieromonachos; and, Gregory Ierodaskalos.
+Coming from such a rich variety of signatures, Gregory "takes so many different names, that certain differences between them should not shed doubt on his identity."

 Early authors such as Eulogios Kourilas and Mahir Domi did not accept the two Gregories hypothesis, continuing the idea of Gregory being one and the same, a printer, ieromonach, and teacher.
 An idea strongly defended by Peyfuss as well with his arguments.
 More recently new evidence seems to debase further the two Gregories hypothesis.
 In The Rhetoric of Theophilos Corydalleus printed in Moscopole in 1744 Gregory wrote a certain "appendix on time" which he signed as "Gregory of Moscopole the Printer".
-The same book was riprinted in Halle in 1768, while Gregory was still alive, and there the signature was changed to "Gregory of Durrës".
+The same book was reprinted in Halle in 1768, while Gregory was still alive, and there the signature was changed to "Gregory of Durrës".
 This seems to be a clear evidence pointing to one and the same Gregory.
 Furthermore, an engraving of his portrait from 1742 (see above) has his name written as "the Ieromonach Gregory of Moscopole and Printer", revealing all of his occupancies, and proving this identity.